PLEASE CONTRIBUTE TO THE WAPA PAC FUND - CLick Here

 During Declared State of Emergency or Other Disaster Situation

-Current Law: For the duration of a declared state of emergency or other disaster, a Wisconsin licensed PA may deliver all medical services within their competence without being required to maintain any collaborative physician agreement or a employment arrangement .
+Current Law: For the duration of a declared state of emergency or other disaster, a Wisconsin licensed PA may deliver all medical services within their competence without being required to maintain any collaborative physician agreement or qualifying employment arrangement.

 Sporting Camps or Events